State of Connecticut Criminal Justice Commission

 The Commission is composed of the Chief State's Attorney and six members nominated by the Governor and appointed by the General Assembly, two of whom must be judges of the Superior Court.

-In addition to Justice McDonald and Chief State's Attorney Richard J. Colangelo, Jr., who serves as an ex-officio member, the current members of the Criminal Justice Commission are:
+In addition to Justice McDonald and Chief State's Attorney Patrick J. Griffin, who serves as an ex-officio member, the current members of the Criminal Justice Commission are: